-Resident killer whale populations are at risk simply by virtue of their low population size.
-In general, small populations generally have an increased likelihood of inbreeding and lower reproductive rates, which can lead to low genetic variability, reduced resilience against disease and pollution, reduced population fitness, and elevated extinction risks due to catastrophic events.
-Pacific resident killer whale populations are considered small, at 85 southern residents in 20035 (unpublished data, CWR), and 205 northern residents in 2003 (unpublished data, CRP-DFO).
-If either resident population continues to decline, they may be faced with a shortage of suitable mates.
-Among the southern residents, L pod females may be particularly vulnerable to this scenario because of the small number of reproductive males in J and K pod.
-Even under ideal conditions, the population will recover slowly because killer whales calve relatively infrequently.
+Resident Killer Whale populations are at risk simply by virtue of their small population size.
+In general, small populations have an increased likelihood of inbreeding and lower reproductive rates, which can lead to low genetic variability, reduced resilience against disease and pollution, reduced population fitness, and elevated extinction risks due to catastrophic events.
+Pacific Resident Killer Whale populations are considered small, at 74 Southern Residents in 2018 and approximately 309 Northern Residents in 2017 (CWR unpublished data; DFO-CRP unpublished data).
+If either Resident population is reduced further, they may be faced with a shortage of suitable mates.
+Among the Southern Residents, L pod females may be particularly vulnerable to this scenario because of the small number of reproductive males in J and K pod.
+Even under ideal conditions, the population will recover slowly because Killer Whales calve relatively infrequently.